Eric Gordon: 2013–2016: First season in playoffs and injuries

 On November 29, 2013, Gordon recorded 26 points and 7 assists in a 121–105 win over the Philadelphia 76ers.
-On January 15, 2014, Gordon recorded 35 points, on 11-for-17 shooting from the field, and 6 assists, in a 100–103 loss to the Houston Rockets.
+On January 15, 2014, he recorded 35 points, on 11-for-17 shooting from the field, and 6 assists, in a 100–103 loss to the Houston Rockets.
 On March 4, 2014, Gordon scored 28 points and was 9-for-13 from the field, including 4-for-5 on threes, and made each of his six attempts from the free throw line.
 His all-around offense sparked the Pelicans to a 132–125 road win and ended an eight-game losing skid.

 On March 21, 2014, Gordon left the game in the first quarter against the Hawks.
 It was later ruled he had knee tendinitis.
 On April 10, 2014, it was ruled that Gordon will have arthroscopic surgery performed on his left knee, which brought his season to a close.

 Gordon finished the 2013–14 season averaging 15.4 points per game, 2.6 rebounds and 3.3 assists per game in 64 games.

 After averaging 9.5 points per game over the first 12 games of the season, Gordon was ruled out indefinitely with a left shoulder injury on November 24, 2014.
-An MRI revealed Gordon suffered a torn labrum as a result of the left shoulder subluxation injury that he occurred against the Utah Jazz on November 22.
+An MRI revealed he suffered a torn labrum as a result of the left shoulder subluxation injury that he sustained against the Utah Jazz on November 22.
 He subsequently missed 21 games with the injury before returning to the court on January 5, 2015, against the Washington Wizards.
 In just under 33 minutes of action, he recorded 6 points, 4 rebounds and 5 assists in the 85–92 loss.
 Two days later, he hit three three-pointers against the Charlotte Hornets, going on to make at least one three-pointer in 36 consecutive games, a streak that finally came to an end on March 25 when he went 0-for-3 from beyond the arc against the Houston Rockets.